-Federal judge in Pennsylvania dismisses Trump campaign lawsuit on voting, calling fraud claims “speculative”
+Federal judge in Pennsylvania dismisses Trump campaign lawsuit on voting, calling fraud claims ‘speculative’

 The decision reflects a big win for Democrats, who have been seeking to expand mail balloting and provide more options for voters who are anxious about voting in person because of the risk of coronavirus infection.
 Kathy Boockvar, Pennsylvania’s secretary of the commonwealth, argued for the use of drop boxes in the suit.

 “We are very pleased with the opinion, which conclusively dismisses all of the claims brought by Trump,” said one of the Democratic lawyers on the case, Clifford Levine.
-“Hopefully it will allow this election to go forward without further interference with this type of litigation.”
+“Hopefully, it will allow this election to go forward without further interference with this type of litigation.”

-Even if Trump’s legal team appeals the decision, constitutional scholars quickly concluded that such appeals have a “slim” chance of success.
+Even if President Trump’s legal team appeals the decision, constitutional scholars quickly concluded, such appeals have a “slim” chance of success.

 “Arguments based upon the need for states to take more antifraud measures are losers because they are based on nothing more than speculation,” wrote Richard L. Hasen, professor of law and political science at the University of California at Irvine.